Gotham FC: A fresh start, 2020

-2021–present: NJ/NY Gotham FC
+2021–present: NJ/NY Gotham FC and NWSL champions

 In April 2021, Sky Blue officially changed its name to Gotham FC, "Gotham" being a nickname for New York City.
 Carli Lloyd announced her retirement from professional soccer on August 16, 2021, indicating the current NJ/NY Gotham season would be her last season.
 In September 2021, former Sky Blue player Nadia Nadim accused management of forging her signature on a contract extension so they could trade her to the Portland Thorns in early 2016.

 Lloyd joined the ownership group on April 27, 2022.
 On May 4, 2022, NBA player Kevin Durant and investor Rich Kleiman announced their minority investment into Gotham FC via their investment company Thirty Five Ventures.
 On July 29, 2022, WNBA player Sue Bird joined Gotham FC's ownership group as a minority owner, consultant, and advisor.
 On August 10, 2022, Gotham FC announced the addition of former New York Giants quarterback Eli Manning and Giants chief commercial officer Pete Guelli to its ownership group as minority owners.
 The investments raised the club's valuation to an estimated $40 million.